WongMJ820/XXX/README.md

 - **Upload a file** — Click the paperclip icon to attach a receipt, invoice, PDF, or spreadsheet (supports images, PDFs, CSVs, and Excel files)
 - **Get instant analysis** — The engine responds with compliance status, tax classification, and strategic recommendations

 The chat includes a typing indicator and timestamps for every message.
+If the Z.AI API is unavailable, the built-in rule engine (`engine.ts`) provides intelligent fallback responses.

 #### 3. Neural Decision Graph (Right Panel)